 Hydrogeology is the study of water in geologic materials.
 Hydrogeologists evaluate the flow of water through geologic materials and the chemistry of water found in the subsurface.
 Ground water cannot usually be observed and wells are used to collect water samples and measure the hydraulic potential in geologic materials.
 In addition to data collection typically utilizing monitoring wells, hydrogeologists also apply a variety of other tools; including computer models, laboratory-based experiments, and geophysical instruments, to evaluate ground-water systems.

 I am always interested in good M.S. and Ph.D. students with strong quantitative and computer skills.
-Please forward inquires about current opportunities to Dr. Andrew Reeve (asreeve at maine.edu, Dept Earth Sciences, University of Maine).
+Please forward inquires about current opportunities to Dr. Andrew Reeve (asreeve at maine.edu, Dept. of Earth and Climate Sciences, University of Maine, Orono, Maine 04469).